swiftlang/swift-evolution/proposals/NNNN-Enhancing-Async{Throwing}Stream.md

 ## Source compatibility

 This proposal changes the behavior around stream termination when the stream’s continuation is discarded.
-To avoid silently changing behavior, this change is gated behind an upcoming feature flag (`StreamContinuationTracking`).
+To avoid silently changing behavior, this change is gated behind an upcoming feature flag (`AsyncStreamCancelOnContinuationDeinit`).

-The `sending` keyword on `onCancel` will allow a wider range of functions and closures to be passed to it.
+The `sending` keyword on `onCancel` broadens the set of functions and closures that can be passed to it.

 ## ABI compatibility

-Adopting `nonisolated(nonsending)` for `produce` and replacing `@Sendable` on `onCancel` is an ABI change. // TODO: Finish this
+The changes are additive.

 ## Implications on adoption

-Terminating the stream implicitly when the stream’s continuation is discarded would break code that relies on the current behavior, for example to create an indefinite suspension point.
+Implicitly terminating the stream when its continuation is discarded would break code that relies on the current behavior, for example to create an indefinite suspension point.
+That is the rationale for gating this change behind the upcoming feature flag (`AsyncStreamCancelOnContinuationDeinit`).

 ## Future directions